AyoubCoding21/vimrc/README.md

 # Details
 NVix is lightweight, which makes it really cool for heavy lifted dev.

-The *leader* key there is space, and has so good keybindings and even uses LSP for Svelte and SvelteKit developement, JS/TS, C/C++ , GLSL, React and it's brothers, Python and SQL.
+The *leader* key there is space, and has so good keybindings and even uses LSP for Svelte and SvelteKit developement, JS/TS, C/C++ , GLSL, React and it's brothers, Python, SQL and VimScript.

 It has also pre-built keybindings for C++, Node, Python and Svelte-check compilation and also has other keybindings alongside the normal vim keybindings.